mvitor-87/rails-clan-challenge/readme.md

 ---

-### Optional (Nice to Have)

-- Automated tests (RSpec or MiniTest)
-- Seeds to populate users and professionals
-- Use of scopes or services
-- Use of serializers (Jbuilder, FastJSON, etc.)

----

 ### Submission

-- Create a public or private GitHub repo and share the link
+- Create a public or private GitHub repo and share the link via form
 - Include a README with setup instructions
-- Deadline: 3 days after receiving the challenge (can be extended upon request)
+- Deadline: 2 days after receiving the challenge (can be extended upon request)

 ---